Jennychew/large-data-website/personas.md

 ##What would help

-- having a website with facts and photos of hummingbirds
+- having a website to teach you how to attract different kinds of hummingbirds